jreisinger/docs/data/cv.md

 I've been securing, operating and building computer systems for about 15 years.
 This includes writing [programs](https://github.com/jreisinger).
 I started as an IT auditor, moved to systems administration and security engineering.
-I've also managed smaller projects and teams.
+I've also managed projects and teams.

 # Employment history